Cyber Law: Everything You Need to Know

 Creating awareness of these issues will be a primary focus of governments and cyber law agencies in the very near future.
 India, for instance, funded cyber trend research projects in both 2013 and 2014.
-In addition, India held an international conference related to cyber law in 2014.
-This was meant to promote awareness and international cooperation.
+In addition, India holds an international conference related to cyber law every year since 2014.
+The goal of this conference is to promote awareness and international cooperation.

 Cyber Law and Intellectual Property

 An important part of cyber law is intellectual property.
 Intellectual property can include areas like inventions, literature, music, and businesses.
 It now includes digital items that are offered over the internet.
 IP rights related to cyber law generally fall into the following categories:

 Copyright.
 This is the main form of IP cyber law.
 Copyrights provide protection to almost any piece of IP you can transmit over the internet.
 This can include books, music, movies, blogs, and much more.

 Patents.
 Patents are generally used to protect an invention.
 These are used on the internet for two main reasons.
 The first is for new software.
 The second is for new online business methods.

 Trademarks/Service Marks.
 Trademarks and service marks are used the same online as they are in the real world.
 Trademarks will be used for websites.
 Service marks are used for websites that provide services.